Introduction to a Series on the Earliest Gospel

 - The Shape of the Kingdom.
 God’s Kingdom is a kingdom of equals, with Jews and foreigners, rich and poor, women and men on equal footing.
 Jesus exhibits this reality with his own self when he loses an argument to a woman foreigner.
 (5:1-43, 7:24-30)

 - Gathering Darkness and Two Sparks of Hope.
 Jesus’ path is getting more dangerous, and at the same time he seems to be increasingly isolated from his own disciples.
 Here we’ll see how Mark encourages his readers with hopeful clues about the people close to Jesus.
 (8:22-26, 9:14-29)

 - Transfigured but not Triumphant.
 Is Mark, in the Transfiguration scene, giving us a brief glimpse of Jesus’ triumph after the cross?
 Myers believes it’s the cross itself that comes into view here.
 I add my own idea.
 (8:1-9:13)

-- Jesus Takes Aim at the Resurrection – A Hit or a Miss or Something Else?
+- The Resurrection.
+Puzzling with the Disciples about Jesus’ Predictions.
 The Gospel of Mark has Jesus predict both his passion and his resurrection three times.
 The disciples don’t understand the passion because they don’t want to.
 They don’t understand the resurrection because they can’t.
 (9:9-10, 30-32

 - Palm Sunday: A Procession with an Anti-climax.
 We think of the crowd of Passover festival goers in Jerusalem in Jesus’ last week as fickle—wild about Jesus the Messiah on Sunday, calling for his execution on Friday.
 Actually they never changed their minds.
 They simply discovered, possibly as early as Sunday evening, that their hopes and Jesus’ purpose were not the same.
 (11:1-11)